ZarahSabrina/Churn-Risk-Prediction-for-E-commerce/README.md

 **🔗 ERD & Data Pre-Processing**

-This project integrates various e-commerce tables — orders, order items, customers, products, and sellers — connected through primary and foreign keys.
+This project integrates various e-commerce tables, such as orders, order items, customers, products, and sellers.
+They connected through primary and foreign keys.
 The data pipeline handles missing values, data type conversion, and feature engineering to improve data quality and model performance.

 **📊 EDA & Feature Engineering**